Pranta-Palit/Travel-Agency-Application/README.md

 # Travel Agency Application

-A Travel Agency Application with Java and Spring Boot.
+A simple project to automate the process of Travel Agency Management using Java and Spring Boot.